Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 You worked a less-than-legal job before you became a monster hunter.
 What did you do?

 - **Hoodlum**.
 You can use Tough instead of Charm to **[[manipulate someone]]** with threats of violence.
 - **Burglar**.
-When you **break into a secure location**, roll +Sharp.
+When you **break into a secure location**, roll [[+Sharp]].
 On a 10+ pick three, on a 7-9 pick two: you get in undetected, you get out undetected, you don’t leave a mess, you find what you were after.
 - **Grifter**.
 When you are about to **[[manipulate someone]]**, you can ask [[the Keeper]] “What will convince this person to do what I want?” [[The Keeper]] must answer honestly, but not necessarily completely.
 - **Fixer**.
-If you **need to buy something, sell something, or hire someone**, roll +Charm.
+If you **need to buy something, sell something, or hire someone**, roll [[+Charm]].
 On a 10+ you know just the person who will be interested.
 On a 7-9 you know the only person who can do it, but there’s a complication.
 Pick one: you owe them; they screwed you over; you screwed them over.
 On a miss, the only person who can help is someone who absolutely hates you.
 - **Assassin**.
 When you take your first shot at an unsuspecting target, do +2 [[Harm]].
 - **Charlatan**.
 When you want people to think you are using magic, roll [[+Cool]].
 On a 10 or more, your audience is amazed and fooled by your illusion.
 On a 7-9 you tripped up a couple of times, maybe someone will notice.
 You may also **manipulate** **people** with fortune telling.
 When you do that, ask “What are they hoping for right now?” as a free question (even on a miss).
-- **Pickpocket.** When you **steal something small**, roll +Charm.
+- **Pickpocket.** When you **steal something small**, roll [[+Charm]].
 On a 10 or more, you get it and they didn’t notice you taking it.
 On a 7-9 either you don’t grab it, you grab the wrong thing, or they remember you later: your choice.

 **HEAT**